lpod/lpod-docs/level1-notes.rst

   as a parameter name);
 - ``citation``: the citation mark (i.e. the text string that should be displayed by editing/viewing applications at the place where the note is referred to);
-- ``body``: the content of the note, provided as a list of one or more ODF elements (preferently paragraphs) previously created;
+- ``body``: the content of the note, provided either as a list of one or more previously created ODF content elements (preferently paragraphs), or as an already available note body element (produced, for example, by cloning the body of another note);
 - ``text``: the content of the note, provided as a flat character string;
 - ``style``: the name of the paragraph style for the content of the note.